One Kilogram of Motivation, Please!

 SUMMARY

-• There are several ways we can rephrase our need that will helps us better moving forward
+- There are several ways we can rephrase our need that will help us better move forward

-• Motivation as need to replenish our energy
+- Motivation is the need to replenish our energy

-• Check you own list.
+- Check your list.
 What else would you add to it?
 Write me!

 If you're not getting value out of these tips, please consider unsubscribing.
 I won't mind and there are no hard feelings.